 Tabdeeli – Winds of Change: What Imran Khan Can Learn from Jeremy Corbyn

 Khan has always referred to Western democracies for lessons and insight, especially the UK.
-Here, I would like to bring attention to the recent few weeks in the British political landscape.
+Here, I would like to bring attention to the recent few months in the British political landscape.
 The General Elections, which experts predicted to be a majority win for the Tories actually had them lose the majority to an underdog who had been written off.
-Though I mention the recent few weeks, this story started around three decades ago.
+Though I mention the recent few months, this story started around three decades ago.

 Jeremy Corbyn has been Islington North’s Member of Parliament since 1983.
 After the dismal Labour performance in the last GE, he won the leadership race not once but twice.
-He had to win it twice because the status quo politicians didn’t want a man of he’s style as Labour leader and managed to push for a second Labour leadership election.
+He had to win it twice because the status quo politicians didn’t want a man of his style as Labour leader and managed to push for a second Labour leadership election.
 Yet by winning twice he proved he was in fact the people’s choice.
 During this time the large majority of the senior Labour MPs wrote him off and left him to pick up the pieces.
 Now he has delivered the biggest political upset possibly since the second world war.
 The question is how did he do it?
-Though people will give it many reasons, I believe there are only two — consistency and the truth.
+People will give it many reasons, I believe there are only two — consistency and the truth.

 A recent video being shared on social media shows Corbyn’s stance on equal opportunities unwavering as far back as the videos go.
 He was one of the few MPs standing openly against the Iraq invasion and many more important issues — just take a look a he’s voting record and it will show he has been on the right side of history, not once but throughout.
-With regards to truth, a quick google search will show that Corbyn was targeted for he’s stance on Nuclear weapon usage (he believes in disarming) on many occasions during the election campaign, and although he knew he could easily win voters by choosing the easy way, he remained truthful.
+With regards to truth, a quick google search will show that Corbyn was targeted for his stance on Nuclear weapon usage (he believes in disarming) on many occasions during the election campaign, and although he knew he could easily win voters by choosing the easy way, he remained truthful.
 This is just one example of he’s integrity.